Ideal for Designers, Installers, Code Officials, Owners and Users of Fire and Life Safety Systems

 NEMA SBP 5-2015—Considerations in Planning Code Call Implementation in Health Care Facilities

-This document is intended to assist facility developers and owners in designing a code call system and associated call handling processes, with the purposes of optimizing response time and complying with regulatory requirements.
+is intended to assist facility developers and owners in designing a code call system and associated call handling processes, with the purposes of optimizing response time and complying with regulatory requirements.

 NEMA SB 7-2013—Applications Guide for Carbon Monoxide Alarms and Detectors

 Reviews carbon monoxide (CO) detection devices including single and multiple station CO alarms and system-connected CO detectors and sensors connected to a control unit.

 NEMA SB 11-2011—Guide for Proper Use of System Smoke Detectors